-Councillor Geraldene Lucia-Hennis, who represents Crayford, was chosen as the London Borough of Bexley's 56th Mayor at the Council's annual meeting on Wednesday 29 May 2019.
+Councillor James Hunt, who represents Blackfen & Lamorbey Ward, was elected the London Borough of Bexley’s 57th Mayor at the Council’s annual meeting on Wednesday 20 May.

-Geraldene is the 80th person to hold the title of Mayor of Bexley, since the old Borough received its charter in 1937.
+James’ wife, Christine, will be the Mayoress.
+She is a theatre nurse at Queen Mary’s Hospital Sidcup but is currently re-deployed to the ICU at Darent Valley Hospital during the Covid19 crisis.
+James is the 81st person to hold the title of Mayor of Bexley, since the old Borough received its charter in 1937.

 Born in 1979, James was born in to a community and military background.
 His Dad, Ken, was in the Territorial Army (Royal Signals) and his mum, Eileen, worked for the old GLC (Greater London Council).
 Although he has lived in the borough all his life, James was actually born in Woolwich, in what used to be known as the British Hospital for Mothers and Babies (formerly the Military Maternity Hospital).
 Being born into a service family left its mark on James and helped shape his values and passion for Bexley.

 Blackfen has been his home since birth and his education was spent at Westwood School Infants, Juniors, Secondary, Sixth Form and Technology College.
 His parents had set up a Beaver Scout Colony in the area and it was obvious that James would join the Scouts.
 This remains an important interest in his life.
 He is Vice-Chairman of Bexley Scouts and Vice-President of the Greater London South East Scouts, along with that of the Air Training Corps, which he joined as a young teenager.

 As he school years came to an end, James enrolled at Rose Bruford College, Sidcup.
 His love of the stage had been fed by trips to West End theatres and in 1999 he enrolled on a degree course at the college, studying Stage Management.